Sesamoid Bones Of The Thumb

 Believe it or not, proper footwear can indirectly impact the health of your thumbs.
 Poor foot support can alter your biomechanics, leading to compensatory movements that place added stress on your hands and wrists.

 Wearing shoes with good arch support and cushioning can help to maintain proper alignment and reduce the risk of injury.
-This is particularly important for athletes and individuals who spend a lot of time on their feet.
+But this is particularly important for athletes and individuals who spend a lot of time on their feet.
 A stable foundation from your feet up through your kinetic chain benefits all your joints, including those in your hands.

 Gradual Progression of Activity